Pavansomisetty21/Text-to-Image-Generation-using-stable-diffusion-2/README.md

 # Text-to-Image-Generation-using-stable-diffusion-2
 In this we generate Images with a prompt(Text)
-Here’s a detailed explanation of the functions used in your project, followed by a final **README** you can use.
+Here’s a detailed explanation of the functions used in your project

 ---